Reading between the Lies

-When looking for proof of the damage that deceptive employees can cause, we need to look no further than the evening news.
-The recent Brian William’s scandal exposed how one person can bring shame to an entire organization.
-The resounding question was not why did Brian William’s lie about riding in a helicopter that was forced down after being hit by an RPG, but why didn’t NBC News perform its due diligence in uncovering those lies?
+When looking for proof of the damage that deceptive employees can cause, the proof is all around us.
+For example, the Brian Williams scandal exposed how one person can bring shame to an entire organization.
+The resounding question was not why did Brian Williams’s lie about riding in a helicopter that was forced down after being hit by an RPG, but why didn’t NBC News perform its due diligence in uncovering those lies?

 Other examples of famous fibbers include:

 In 2014, Masiello accepted the office to become the new head coach for the University of South Florida’s Men’s Basketball team.
 A contract was reportedly for 5 years and worth more than $1,000,000 per season.

 Masiello stated that he was a Kentucky graduate on his resume.
 Masiello attended Kentucky from 1997 to 2000 but did not complete his undergraduate degree.

 Scott Thompson, former Chief Executive Officer of Yahoo!

 In January 2012, Thompson was hired as the CEO of Yahoo!.
 Prior to his position at Yahoo!, Thompson held titles such as Senior Vice President, Chief Technology Officer and President of eBay from 2005 – 2012.

 Thompson stated that he graduated from Stonehill College, with degrees in both accounting and computer science.
 Stonehill College verified that Thompson was granted a B.S.B.A degree in Accounting, but not for computer science.
 After the facts of the investigation where finalized, Yahoo! announced on May 13th, 2012 that Thompson would be replaced as CEO.
 His tenure only lasted 130 days.

 Laura Callahan, former Senior Director at the United State Department of Homeland Security